remarkablemark/remarkablemark.github.io/_posts/2023/2023-11-26-migrate-create-react-app-to-vite.md

 ## CI

-If you're running Vite in CI, you may need to pass the `--host` option:
+If you're running the Vite server in CI, you'll need to pass the `--host` option:

 ```sh
 npx vite --host